Rhyspew/aws-bootcamp-cruddur-2023/journal/week5.md

 Create update_cognito_user_ids in bin/db folder

-Update setup to include new file.
+Update setup to include new file. make sure to replace 'source' with python to run the script.

 Update db to display handle and sub details in update cognito uId return message.